Not all apples are created equal! Some are best for apple pie, others for eating fresh or turning into apple sauce.

 Golden Delicious – Mid-season. and should be stored in the fridge (they only last a few weeks).
 Great for everything, and is a star in apple sauce and pies.
 Flesh browns slower than other apples when cut, making a great choice for salads.

 Red Delicious – Mid-season.
 Eat fresh!
 It isn’t great for baking or apple juice.
 Makes a great base for apple sauce.
-This apple bruises easily and should also be stored in the fridge (it doesn’t keep long).
+This apple has soft flesh, bruises easily and should also be stored in the fridge (it doesn’t keep long).

 Braeburn – Late-season.
 Good for eating and baking, a favorite for pies.